AI Manifesto

 Many even leaders and experts will need to discover who they are without stable salaries, traditional benefits, or fancy titles.

 No one has the answers to what we're navigating.
-Experts who've never been without a job have less experience navigating uncertainty than we regular people.
+Experts who've never been without a job may have much less experience navigating uncertainty than we regular people.

 We humans are a resilient bunch.